Hugh Trevor-Roper: First World War

 In 1973, Trevor-Roper in the foreword to a book by John Röhl endorsed the view that Germany was largely responsible for the First World War.
 Trevor-Roper wrote that in his opinion far too many British historians had allowed themselves to be persuaded of the theory that the outbreak of war in 1914 had been the fault of all the great powers.
-He claimed that this theory had been promoted by the German government's policy of selective publication of documents, aided and abetted by most German historians in a policy of "self-censorship".
+He said that this theory had been promoted by the German government's policy of selective publication of documents, aided and abetted by most German historians in a policy of "self-censorship".
 He praised Röhl for finding and publishing two previously secret documents that showed German responsibility for the war.

 JFK assassination

 Trevor-Roper was critical of the official account of the assassination of John F. Kennedy.
 He voiced his scepticism of the Warren Commission, which concluded that a lone gunman by the name of Lee Harvey Oswald was responsible.
 In a 3,500-word essay published in The Sunday Times, he wrote that the commission employed a "smokescreen of often irrelevant material" and "accepted impermissible axioms, constructed invalid arguments, and failed to ask elementary and essential questions".
 He later appeared on a special episode of the BBC's television programme Encounter, hosted by Erskine B. Childers, to discuss the Warren Report.
 He penned the introduction to Mark Lane's book Rush to Judgment (1966) and was thanked in the acknowledgements section for being "kind enough to read the manuscript and make suggestions".
 He also joined Bertrand Russell's Who Killed Kennedy?
 Committee.